 - CHAS Client Portal — This online gateway offers a simplified tool for responsible supply chain management, and it’s completely free to use.
 You’ll have prequalified contractors at your fingertips, all of whom will have demonstrated their commitment to the highest standards of risk management and supply chain compliance.
 Your portal will also provide an overview of your entire supply chain, making managing compliance easier.
 Rather than rifling through supplier related documents, you’ll be able to easily see which contractors are involved in your projects, which accreditations they hold, expiry dates and more.

-- Accreditation Schemes — By requiring your contractors to hold accreditation, you can minimise risks throughout your supply chain and feel reassured that your business partners meet the highest industry standards.
+- Accreditation schemes — By requiring your contractors to hold accreditation, you can minimise risks throughout your supply chain and feel reassured that your business partners meet the highest industry standards.
 Accreditation schemes can also help you achieve, maintain and demonstrate internal compliance.

 However you structure your CMS and whatever tools you use, your system should save you time, enable greater visibility over your entire supply chain, and simplify how you manage compliance.